btoll/benjamintoll.com/content/post/runc.md

 So, what does the OCI runtime spec define?

-TODO: Mention that it doesn't pull images or otherwise manage them.
+`runc` does not manage images at all.
+This includes pulling images and unpacking image layers.
+It relies upon higher-level tools to do that such as docker, podman, skopeo, et al.

 ## The filesystem bundle

-In order for a compliant runtime implementation such as `runc` to be able to create and run containers, the spec defined a [filesystem bundle].
+To enable a compliant runtime implementation such as `runc` to be able to create and run containers, the spec defined a [filesystem bundle].
 This bundle is composed of two things:

 - an [OCI configuration file] (`config.json`)
-    + This is a `json`-formatted file and defines the entrypoint, environment variables, [namespaces], [cgroups], [capabilities], mounts, and other configuration that will define container.
+    + This is a `json`-formatted file and defines the process arguments, environment variables, [namespaces], [cgroups], [capabilities], mounts, and other configuration that will define the container.
 - a [root filesystem] (`rootfs`)
     + A root filesystem is a hierarchy of directories, typically as defined by the [Filesystem Hierarchy Standard] (FHS).
-It has been popularized by Linux distributions, and it is intended to be mounted, not simply changed into.
+It has been popularized by Linux distributions, and it is usually mounted, not simply changed into.
+    + Or, it could be a minimal filesystem.

-> For those who know `docker`, the command-line arguments passed to `docker run` are inserted into `config.json` (but not by `runc`).
+> The command-line arguments passed to `docker run` are part of the OCI runtime specification that constructs `config.json`.
+This isn't accomplished by `runc`, but they are in the `config.json` and are then given when using kernel interfaces.

 `runc` knows how to run a container by expecting a filesystem bundle to be present.
 Importantly, it doesn't care where the config file or `rootfs` came from, since those are higher-level concerns.
 It just needs it to be there.